John Carberry, senior director

 Lindsey Hadlock, media relations specialist

 Lindsey Hadlock specializes in research and experts related to agriculture, food, nutrition and health.
-She focuses on Cornell's connections to New York state and works closely with local, regional and New York State media as well as student media.
+She focuses on Cornell's connections to New York state and works closely with New York State media.
 She graduated from Ithaca College with a bachelor’s degree in communication management and design, and did non-profit work within the Ithaca community for several years before joining Media Relations.

 Bert Odom-Reed, multimedia producer and broadcast studio producer